-- The world's first tidal dam was built in La Rance, France in 1966.
+- The world's first tidal dam was built on the Rance River in Brittany, France, in 1966.
 It can produce up to 240 megawatts of electricity.
-How many watts does this tidal dam produce? - Hoover Dam in the Colorado River can produce up to 2,080 megawatts of electricity.
+How many watts does La Rance tidal dam produce? \\\\\ - Hoover Dam in the Black Canyon of the Colorado River can produce up to 2,080 megawatts of electricity.
 How many watts is this? - How many more megawatts can Hoover Dam produce than the La Rance tidal dam?